75 (Mostly) Free, Fun, and Cheap Things to Do with Kids

 - Host a funny family Olympics.
 Have events like finding a grape buried in whip cream without using your hands, an egg/spoon race, and passing the balloon from one person to another without using your limbs.
 There are a ton of crazy fun group/team games that don’t have to cost a lot.
 Top it all off with some homemade yogurt lid medals a la the office Olympics episode of The Office:

 - Find the perfect side hustle as a family.
 You get time together and can earn some cash for that family vacation.
 Win-win!
 Check out these side hustles that aren’t MLMs to see which ones to try.
+Or, try these jobs just for kids.
+Then, teach them how to save towards their goals with the Greenlight card.

 - Do a photo shoot.
 Whether it’s of the family, the foliage, or something else entirely, It’s free and a great way for you or your kids to practice their photography skills.
 Plus, it’ll make it easier to pick a picture for your Christmas card this year.